ktorio/ktor-documentation/topics/digest.md

 ## Configure digest authentication {id="configure"}

-To get a general idea on how to configure different authentication providers in Ktor, see [](authentication.md#configure).
+To get a general idea of how to configure different authentication providers in Ktor, see [](authentication.md#configure).
 In this section, we'll see on configuration specifics of the `digest` authentication provider.

 ### Step 1: Provide a user table with digests {id="digest-table"}